kMinsAlgorithm/Project-Gradus/README.md

 > *Ad Gradus — Toward the next step : from rolling machines to walking robots.*

 ---
+## 🧠 Vision
+> **Ad Gradus — Toward the next step in robotics.**
+>
+> Project Gradus goes beyond simple locomotion technology to capture the evolutionary journey toward robots that can balance and walk on their own.

+---
 ## 🧭 Overview
 **Project Gradus** is an open-source project that publishes various robots developed during my research journey.
 It records each **“Gradus” (Latin for *step*)** in the transition